Akshay67/Selenium-with-python-examples/README.md

 # Selenium-with-python-examples
-In this repository start form basic
+In this repository start form basic of selenium